ponnamnagesh/CVdeploymicroservices/README.md

 Pre-requistes:
 1. Amazon EKS Cluster is setup and running.
-Click here to learn how to create Amazon EKS cluster.
+Switch to Jenkins user
+sudo su - jenkins

+Create EKS Cluster with two worker nodes using eksctl eksctl create cluster --name demo-eks --region us-east-2 --nodegroup-name my-nodes --node-type t3.small --managed --nodes 2

+the above command should create a EKS cluster in AWS, it might take 15 to 20 mins.
+The eksctl tool uses CloudFormation under the hood, creating one stack for the EKS master control plane and another stack for the worker nodes.

 2. Create ECR repo in AWS
-3. Jenkins Master is up and running
+4. Jenkins Master is up and running
-4. Docker installed on Jenkins instance
+5. Docker installed on Jenkins instance
-5. Docker, Docker pipeline and Kubernetes CLI plug-ins are installed in Jenkins
+6. Docker, Docker pipeline and Kubernetes CLI plug-ins are installed in Jenkins